CompAndSave/hugo-decap-cas/content/posts/why-is-my-printer-printing-blank-pages.md

 **Step 4:** Insert the new cartridge into the correct slot, ensuring it is securely in place.

 **Step 5:** After installing the new cartridge, print a test page to make sure the cartridge is working correctly.

+### 2. Clogged Printhead

+A clogged print head happens when dried ink blocks the nozzles, especially in inkjet printers.
+This prevents the ink from transferring to the paper, causing blank or streaky prints.
+It often happens if the printer hasn’t been used for a while.

+**Troubleshooting methods you can do:**

+**A. Use the Printer's Cleaning Tool**

+Most printers have a built-in cleaning function.
+Go to the printer’s menu or settings on your computer, and look for an option like “Printhead Cleaning” or “Maintenance.”
+Run the cleaning cycle to try to clear the clog.

+**B. Manual Cleaning (If Necessary)**

+If the printer still isn’t printing correctly, you might need to [clean the print head manually](https://www.compandsave.com/blog/posts/how-to-clean-printhead-automatic-and-manual-guide-2024.html).
+Remove the printhead following your printer's manual, then gently clean it with a soft cloth and distilled water.
+Ensure it's completely dry before reinstalling it.

 [](https://www.compandsave.com/printer-troubleshooting-printer-problems-and-solutions-guide)